-What to Look For, What to Report, When and Who to Report to....
+What to Look For, What to Report

 Your home has been built to meet or exceed the standards of quality in materials and workmanship set out by the Building Code and the Homeowner Protection Act.
 In addition, Onni takes great pride in the quality of its homes and the satisfaction of our customers.